TechGiovanni/Microsoft-365-EndPoint-Administrator-EntraID-Intune-AutoPilot/README.md

 - Download the windows Server 2022 ISO from Microsoft and save it to your desktop: https://www.microsoft.com/en-us/evalcenter/evaluate-windows-server-2022
 - Download the windows 11 ISO from Microsoft and save it to your desktop: https://www.microsoft.com/en-us/evalcenter/evaluate-windows-11-enterprise

+  ### Important
+  Make sure to cancel all your subscription before you delete your account so that you don't get charged a fee at the end of the month.

 ### Modules
 <!--